degrootsam/bb-generic-actions-typescript/readme.md

 ### Notes

+- The `./functions` directory is included in the .gitignore.
 - This template is designed to be modular and easy to extend.
 - Feel free to modify tsconfig.json or jest.config.js to suit your project’s needs.
 - For more details, check out the bbs CLI documentation.